domi385/bioinformatics/README.md

 # Improvement of the partially assembled genome with long readings
+Implementation of algorithm *[HERA - Highly efficient repeat assembly ][hera]* based on paper
+> H. Du i C. Liang.
+Assembly of chromosome-scale contigs by efficiently resolving repetitive sequences with long reads, 2018.
+Goal of the program is to try to connect contigs by using reads.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-For building this project system needs to have instaled git and cmake, for unpacking downloaded data it is necessary to have unzip or similar program, for calculating overlaps system needs to have minimap2 which requires libz for building.
+For building this project system needs to have installed git and cmake, for unpacking downloaded data it is necessary to have unzip or similar program, for calculating overlaps system needs to have minimap2 which requires libz for building from source.

-Commands to setup prerequsites.
+Commands to setup prerequisites.
 ```
 # install packages
 sudo apt-get update